Director: José Ramón Larraz

 Review:

-As well, the film gets a lot to like once it finally gets going and delivers on the expectation setup from the atmosphere.
+As well, the film gets a lot to like once it finally gets going and delivers on the expectation set by the atmosphere.
 The series of stalking scenes taking place in inside the house, where the cast are picked off one-by-one by the shadowy figure emerging out of the darkness offers some chilling moments despite the relative blandness of stabbings that result from their encounters, and they manage to take full advantage of being out in the hallways and various buildings inside the darkened house which adds a lot to the film by ramping up the excitement at the finale.
-The gore is also at least plentiful to make up for that repetitive state of stabbings, and with some solid eroticism to go along with it, there are some enjoyable aspects that hold it up.
+The gore is also at least plentiful enough to make up for that repetitive state of stabbings, and with some solid eroticism to go along with it, there are some enjoyable aspects that hold it up.

 Overview: ***/5

 A fine atmospheric genre effort that doesn’t capitalize on the setup it provides to the fullest extent, this one is still watchable enough for what it is that it becomes a serviceable entry if not necessarily a mandatory watch.
-Give it a shot if you’re a fan of these low-budget indie efforts or a fan of the creative crew, while those that want something more than that should heed caution.
+Give it a shot if you’re a fan of these low-budget indie efforts or a fan of the creative crew, while those who want something more than that should heed caution.

 Comments